Know the likelihood of any number of risk events next year, when you have limited history of those events.

 My Monte Carlo spreadsheet trials match the normal approximation—approximately, as expected.
 The proportion of trial counts inside the formula confidence interval was typically just below the expected 1-α.
 The exceptions were uneven, with ‘too few’ trials below the low end, and ‘too many’ above the high end.
 The problem is not the trials, it’s the approximate formula for the interval.

 Partially valid approximations pop up regularly in practical statistics, often without an acknowledgement of limitations.
 Warning signs are reliance on the normal (Z) or chi-squared (χ2) distributions, or the appearance of a ± symbol.
-I have noted that the ‘credible’ Wikipedia formula for the confidence interval has one of the warning signs on it, reliance on χ2, but I’m not jumping to conclusions.
+The ‘credible’ Wikipedia formula for the confidence interval has one of the warning signs on it, and it turns out to be unsafe.

 Barnett G., Odell D., and Zehnwirth B. (2008) Meaningful Intervals Casualty Actuarial Society Forum, Fall 2008 (full text free online, sometimes).

 Hahn, G. J., and Meeker, W. Q. (1991) Statistical Intervals: A Guide for Practitioners, Wiley-Interscience, John Wiley and Sons Inc., New York, N.Y.

 Hahn, G. J., Meeker, W. Q. and Escobar, L. A. (2017) Statistical intervals : a guide for practitioners and researchers Second Edition Hoboken, New Jersey: John Wiley & Sons, Inc.